dhiraj9022/tiny-url/README.md

 ## Tech Stack
 - Spring Boot with java
 - internal hash map used for cache purpose
-- adding in mysql database
+- adding in postgres database
 - Test case is pending

 ## Home